gps/mbus/README.markdown

 ###Licensing
 This project will be released under the GPL.
 I'll get the GPL licensing stuff in at some point.
 In the meantime, feel free to use the code.
 I take no responsibility for any consequences of using this code, especially bad consequences.
 I would appreciate if you let me know if you use the code here.

+###Authors
+I wrote all the code for the app.
+The icons were done by Brieana MacDonald (briemac AT umich DOT edu).

 ###Contact
 I am best reached by email: gopalkri AT umich DOT edu OR gopalkrishnaps AT gmail DOT com If you're interested, here's my [webpage](http://www.umich.edu/~gopalkri) (not quite up to date all the time).
 If you want to help with the dev work, let me know.
 I do this for fun in my free time, so I could use help :)